Organic Crop Certification

 Organic System Plan

 The organic system plan is the forum through which the grower and certifying agent collaborate to define, on a site-specific basis, how to achieve and document compliance with the requirements of certification.
 The organic system plan commits the producer to a sequence of practices and procedures resulting in an operation that complies with every applicable provision in the regulations.
 Accreditation qualifies the certifying agent to attest to whether an organic system plan complies with the organic standard.
 The organic system plan must be negotiated, enacted, and amended through an informed dialogue between certifying agent and producer or handler, and it must be responsive to the unique characteristics of each operation.
-An organic system plan contains six components.
+An organic system plan must meet the requirements set forth in § 205.201 organic production and handling system plan standard.
+An organic production or handling system plan must include:

 The first element of the organic system plan requires a narrative or other descriptive format that identifies the practices and procedures to be performed and maintained, including the frequency with which they will be performed.
 Practices are tangible production and handling techniques, such as the method for applying manure, the mechanical and biological methods used to prepare and combine ingredients and package finished products, and the measures taken to exclude pests from a facility.
 Procedures are the protocols established for selecting appropriate practices and materials for use in the organic system plan, such as a procedure for locating commercially available, organically produced seed.
 Procedures reflect the decision-making process used to implement the organic system plan.